metaliq/metaliq/doc/metas.md

 ### Meta Functions

-There is a common pattern, often seen within the specification terms defined by various policies called a meta-function (referred to in code as a `MetaFn`).
+There is a common pattern, often seen within the specification terms defined by various policies called a meta-function (referred to in code as a `$Fn`).
 This takes two parameters.
 The first is the underlying value, and the second is the meta object for that value.

-For example the `view` term of the presentation policy takes a template function defined as a `MetaFn<T, P, ViewResult>`.
+For example the `view` term of the presentation policy takes a template function defined as a `$Fn<T, P, ViewResult>`.
 The T and P generic types are the underlying type and parent type of the related meta, and `ViewResult` is the result type - which can be a `html` template result, a plain string, or an array of either.
-There is an alias for a `MetaFn` with return type `ViewResult`, called a `MetaView`.
+There is an alias for a `$Fn` with return type `ViewResult`, called a `MetaView`.
 You could make a MetaView that only uses the underlying data type:

 ```typescript
 const contactView: MetaView<Contact> = contact => html`